Local Index Theory for Lorentzian Manifolds: Introduction

-{(1)} We drop the assumption of a positive definite inner product on the vector bundle on the Cauchy hypersurface with respect to which the induced spatial Dirac operator is formally self-adjoint.
-This requirement is indeed not natural from a Lorentzian point of view and it is not satisfied by many geometric operators such as the odd signature operator, for instance.
-As a consequence of dropping this assumption, one can no longer reduce to the Riemannian APS-index theorem using spectral flow arguments as in \cite{Baer:2015aa}.
-The deformation argument that was used was manifestly non-local and relied heavily on the invariance properties of characteristic classes.
-The curvatures of the Lorentzian metric and of the auxiliary Riemannian metric used in \cite{Baer:2015aa} are not directly related and therefore a local proof cannot be carried out in that way.
-Instead, we will give a purely Lorentzian proof that also allows us to treat the significantly larger class of Dirac-type operators instead of twisted Dirac operators.
+{(1)} We drop the assumption of a positive definite inner product on the vector bundle along the spacelike hypersurfaces with respect to which the induced spatial Dirac operator is formally selfadjoint.
+This requirement is indeed not natural from a Lorentzian point of view and it is not satisfied by many geometric operators.
+Dropping this assumption, one can no longer reduce to the Riemannian APS-index theorem using spectral flow arguments as in \cite{Baer:2015aa}.
+The deformation argument that was used there is manifestly nonlocal and relies heavily on the invariance properties of characteristic classes.
+A local proof cannot be carried out in that way.
+Instead, we will give a purely Lorentzian proof and the Riemannian index theorem by Atiyah, Patodi, and Singer is no longer used.
+This also allows us to treat the significantly larger class of general Dirac-type operators instead of certain twisted spinorial Dirac operators only.

-(2) We provide a local interpretation of the index in the Lorentzian context and we show that a local index formula holds for this quantity, also in the context of spatially non-compact spacetimes.
-We will show that the index of the Lorentzian Dirac operator is the integral of a locally defined current over the Cauchy hypersurface.
+(2) We provide a local interpretation of the index in the Lorentzian context, and we show that a local index formula holds for this quantity, also in the context of spatially noncompact spacetimes.
+The role played by the heat kernel in the Riemannian setting is now taken over by Feynman parametrices.
+The short-time asymptotics of the heat kernel is replaced by the Hadamard expansion.
+We show that the index of the Lorentzian Dirac operator is the integral of a locally defined current over the Cauchy hypersurface.
 This can be seen as the Lorentzian analog of the McKean-Singer formula.
 The $\eta$-invariant appears naturally in this context.
-In fact, we give a generalization of the local $\eta$-invariant and the $\eta$-invariant for operators of Dirac-type that are not necessarily self-adjoint with respect to an inner product.
-This establishes a new relation between $\eta$-invariants and Feynman parametrices as defined by Duistermaat and H\"ormander (\cite{MR0388464}).
-Even in the classical product case our definition of the $\eta$-invariant is better suited for local computations as it avoids the heat kernel and associated technical difficulties with its properties on non-compact manifolds.
-We note that the treatment of analogous currents using the Hadamard expansion has appeared in the physics literature on quantum field theory on curved spacetimes (\cite{zahn2015locally}) and our approach also generalizes these to Dirac-type operators.
+We note that the treatment of analogous currents using the Hadamard expansion has appeared in the physics literature on quantum field theory on curved spacetimes (see the work by Zahn \cite{zahn2015locally}) and our approach also generalizes these to Dirac-type operators.